deNBI/cloud-portal-client/README.md

 ##### Optional params
 Options:
 * --config TEXT  path to the config file
-* --zone TEXT    The name of the availability zone this server is a part of.
+* --zone TEXT    The name of the availability zone the servers should be a part of.

 #### Configuration